vmagelo/msdocs-django-three-azure-services/README.md

 * Add csrf_token, c.f. [here](https://simpleisbetterthancomplex.com/tutorial/2016/08/01/how-to-upload-files-with-django.html)

-* Use a local storage solution when running locally?
-For example: [Azurite emulator for local Azure storage development](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite).

-* Change auth from app service principal to Azure AD account?
+* Change auth from app service principal to Azure AD account.
 With a local storage solution, there is no dependency on Azure to run locally,  so no credentials needed.
-(Though would need more coding to catch that we are in dev environment and then use an appropriate local storage.)
-With no local storage solution (i.e., continue to use Azure), then we should use AD user that has access to storage.
+(Though this app would need more coding to catch that we are in dev environment and then use an appropriate local storage.)
+With no local storage solution (i.e., continue to use Azure Blob Storage), then we should use AD user that has access to storage.
+How to correctly create AD user?

 * When deployed, managed identity would be used.
-Verify this.
+Need to run through this.

 ![Example review list with images](/static/images/Example-reviews.png)
 ## Requirements